garfix/nli-go/doc/manual/knowledge-engineer/index.md

 ## Sort hierarchy

-Optionally you can build a hierarchy of entity types, or "sorts" as they are usually called, that captures the ontology of the domain.
+Optionally you can build a hierarchy of sorts that captures the ontology of the domain.

 ## Modules and namespaces